nyjackson/SBA-320H/README.md

 ## React Hooks Utilized:
 - useState, useEffect, useReducer

-## Bugs/Issues
+## Known Issues

-- Infomation.jsx does not work as intended.
-Commented out until fixed.
+- Not all photos have breed information.